richarvey/techshift-modernise/content/page/lab8.md

  - [Tags Processor Source](/assets/downloads/tags.zip)
  - [Thumbnail Processor Source](/assets/downloads/thumbnails.zip)

-The source can be viewed by extracting the zip file and openeing the index.js file in a text editor.
-When Lambda executes the function it calles the function specifed in the Lambda setup.
+The source can be viewed by extracting the zip file and opening the index.js file in a text editor.
+When Lambda executes the function it calls the function specified in the Lambda setup.
 In our case the handler is the exported function called handler.

 7) In the AWS console, select the S3 service.
 Open the DataBucket by clicking on the DataBucket name.
 Click Create folder and when prompted, enter the name lambda-source and click Save.
 Open the lambda-source folder by clicking the folder name.